The History of English Dubbing in Rome

 From later in the decade, there are a couple of pre-Hercules peplums for which the English dubs still survive – most notably the expensive Dino De Laurentiis and Carlo Ponti production Ulysses (1954), starring Kirk Douglas and Silvana Mangano, but also a small selection of further costume adventures such as The Queen of Babylon (1954), The Mysterious Swordsman (1956), The Violent Patriot (1956) and The Mighty Crusaders (1957).
 For the most part, however, English dubs of Italian 1950s films are practically impossible to find, and given the overall lack of interest in older Italian cinema and the general attitudes towards English dubbing, this is unlikely to change any time soon.

-Of the dubbing personnel from that era, special mention must be given to the four legendary dubbing director/actors Tony La Penna, Richard McNamara, Lewis E. Ciannelli and George Higgins III, all of whom were instrumental in building up the English dubbing scene almost from scratch.
-As was, of course Valentino Bruchi and Gisella Mathews, who in addition to co-founding the Anglo-American Dubbing Association, was a much in-demand sync assistant, adapter, director and character dubber.
-Five absolute pioneers who were to spend the rest of their lives working with dubbing – standing as central pillars of the Roman dubbing world for some 40 to 50 years.
+Of the dubbing personnel from that era, special mention must be given to the four legendary dubbing director/actors Tony La Penna, Richard McNamara, Lewis E. Ciannelli and George Higgins III, all of whom were instrumental in building up the English dubbing scene almost from scratch together with Valentino Bruchi and Gisella Mathews.
+Six absolute pioneers, most of whom would go on to spend the rest of their lives working with dubbing – standing as central pillars of the Roman dubbing world for some 40 to 50 years.

 As previously mentioned, the release of Hercules in 1958 turned into such a great success that internationally aimed Italian filmmaking – and, in effect, English dubbing – took off like a rocket.
 However, the English dub of Hercules that had been prepared in Rome, with Steve Reeves’ voice dubbed by Richard McNamara, did not meet with the approval of Joseph E. Levine, the film’s American distributor.
 In fact, Levine had the film re-dubbed at Titra Studios in New York, and this was not the only time an Italian import was to meet such a fate.